Spatially Derived Clusters

 BANKSY

 In the standard single-cell workflow, our clusters are identified solely based upon the similarity of gene expression between bins.
-However, this approach does not take into account the spatial relationship and how close they are in proximity to one another.
-The idea being that we would expect bins of similar expression and celltype to be closeby.
+However, this approach does not take into account the spatial relationship and how close bins are in proximity to one another.
+The idea being that we would expect bins of similar expression and cell type to be nearby.

-BANKSY is an alogorithm that allows you calculate scores that consider both gene expression and spatial proximity of bins to one another.
-How much consideration that can be given to the spatial locations can be modulated with a lambda value.
-This lamdba value controls the balance between gene expression and location.
+BANKSY is an algorithm that allows you to calculate scores that consider both the gene expression and spatial proximity of bins to one another.
+How much consideration can be given to the spatial locations is modulated with a lambda value.
+This lambda value controls the balance between gene expression and location.

 Therefore, BANKSY is a powerful way to include the full extent of data in our dataset to group bins together.

-Figure 1: Schematic of how BANKSY identifes celltype clusters based upon both gene expression and spatial proximity.
+Figure 1: Schematic of how BANKSY identifies cell type clusters based upon both gene expression and spatial proximity.

 Image source: Singhar et al. (2024)